 Two Tennessee Bobtails - Siam and Miss Hissy.
 Although tabby/spotted is preferred, the colourpoint pattern also occurs.
 Photos copyright Patty Shane.

 At present, foundation Tennessee Bobtails are being registered with REFR.
 These are random-bred natural bobtail cats that meet the desired type.
 Cats meeting the Tennessee Bobtail type and belonging to a known bobtailed breed are being used to help establish bloodlines.
 Where a Manx-type cat is used, it is outcrossed to another type of bobtail to prevent Manx syndrome (skeletal and neural tube defects) as a result of Manx-Manx matings.

 In 2007, Vasilis Lekkas from Athens (who is deeply involved in the recently formed Greek network for the preservation of domestic livestock including cats) reported One complete bobtail and four cases of shortened tails, about half the normal size, where the tail ends were blunt and thick rather than tapering as in regular cats.

 In 2011 a colony in Canada was report to have a short-tailed gene not passed on as a dominant.
+There is also a strain of Manx-like cats found on islands off Cape Breton, Nova Scotia; less cobby than the Manx, the Cape Breton Bobtail's tail is a rabbit-like scut, not a pom-pom.
 Some lines of Bengal have had issues with both spina bifida and with spontaneously producing bobtailed/corkscrew-tailed kittens accompanied by other defects including still-born kittens with intestines outside the body.
 Less affected cats tended to have a lump or bump at the base of the tail.
 Whether this defect is akin to recessive gene found in the colony in Canada, or to an incomplete dominant,had not been established.